neilchaudhuri/vidya-website/content/blog/scala-or-go-tastes-great-or-less-filling.md

 and you will have to do that often when you use Go to build mature applications.
 Still, it is almost certainly easier to master advanced patterns in Go than it is in Scala.

+Finally, even though it doesn't appear in this example, `defer` [is a simple but powerful construct](https://gobyexample.com/defer) in Go that executes a call at the end of a function no matter what happens--error or otherwise.
+You can use `defer` to clean things up after an error in the same way you'd use `finally` in other languages.

 ## Collections

 I don't have to tell you that manipulating data from a database, a [stream](https://medium.com/stream-processing/what-is-stream-processing-1eadfca11b97),